 Budapest is steeped in history, and it can be felt from the first moment.
 This sprawling city has several centers, and Buda and Pest (which were joined to form the contemporary city) each have innumerable stories to tell.
 You can visit Roman ruins, the top of Castle Hill, or Jewish District to get a feel for the history of the area and its people.
 Or while away a few hours in one of Budapest's historic cafes.

-Budapest, protected by mountains, offers fine weather even when other parts of Europe are less pleasant.
+Protected by mountains, Budapest offers fine weather even when other parts of Europe are less pleasant.
 The temperature here is warmer, precipitation milder.
 Though Budapest can be hot in the summer, in the shoulder seasons like April and November, it is pleasant and enjoyable—especially if you’re visiting from someplace that is typically colder!

 Hungary is not the cheapest destination in Eastern Europe, but it also doesn’t boast Western European prices.
 Enjoy good food and drink, entrance into attractions, and room and board for affordable prices that will allow you to maximize your budget for the best experience.